Drag: The Musical: Studio cast recording (2022)

-Drag: The Musical (Studio Cast Recording) is a concept album written by Alaska Thunderfuck, Ashley Gordon, and Tomas Costanza.
-It was released on May 13, 2022 by PEG Records, Killingsworth Recording Company, Craft Recordings, and Concord Theatricals.
+Drag: The Musical (Studio Cast Recording) is a concept album written by Alaska Thunderfuck, Ash Gordon, and Tomas Costanza, and is the source material for Drag: The Musical.
+It was released on May 13, 2022, by PEG Records, Killingsworth Recording Company, Craft Recordings, and Concord Theatricals.
 The album features a large ensemble cast including Alaska Thunderfuck, Bob the Drag Queen, Divina de Campo, Ginger Minj, Jujubee, Lagoona Bloo, Peppermint, Monét X Change, Margaret Cho, Fortune Feimster, Michelle Visage, Max von Essen, and Nick Adams.
-There are plans to adapt the album into a live stage production.
 "Drag Is Expensive" was released as a single on May 5, 2022.